palo-it-hk/palo-next-turbo-demo/app/(fonts)/README.md

 # Fonts

 `'next font` automatically optimize your fonts with zero layout shift and remove external network requests.
+It is recommended to use variable fonts.

 ## Google fonts